Rare total solar eclipse spreads wonder across United States

 A number of towns within the eclipse's path set up public events.
 At the Southern Illinois University campus in Carbondale, Illinois, the 15,000-seat football stadium was sold out for Monday.

 Other people in the eclipse zone hosted their own private viewing parties.
-At a mountain cabin in the woods in Murphy, North Carolina, the air grew cool as the moon slowly chipped away at the sun before covering it completely, leaving only a surrounding halo of light.
+At a mountain cabin in the woods in Murphy, North Carolina, the air grew cold as the moon slowly chipped away at the sun before blocking it completely, leaving only a surrounding halo of light.

 "That was the most beautiful thing.
-I could die happy now — I won't, but I could," said Samantha Gray, 20, an incoming graduate student at University of Chicago.
+I could die happy now," said Samantha Gray, 20, an incoming graduate student at University of Chicago.
 "Anybody want to go on vacation with me in April 2024?"

-Another total solar eclipse will cut from Mexico across the southeastern and northeastern United States on April 8, 2024.
+Another total solar eclipse will cut across the southeastern and northeastern United States on April 8, 2024.

-For millions of others outside the zone of totality, a partial eclipse appeared throughout North America, a spectacle that attracted its own crowds in cities like New York.
+For millions of others outside the zone of totality, a partial eclipse appeared throughout North America, attracting its own crowds.

-In Washington, D.C., Trump was photographed on a White House balcony squinting at the sun without protective eyewear, as an aide below shouted, "Don't look!"
-Looking at the sun during a partial eclipse can cause severe eye damage.

-Trump, first lady Melania Trump and their son, Barron, then donned protective glasses.

 "It's amazing, super cool," said Brittany Labrador, 30, a nurse practitioner from Memphis.
 "It's kind of just cool to watch in the capital."

-(Additional reporting by Jane Ross in Depoe Bay, Oregon, Brian Snyder in Carbondale, Illinois, Ian Simpson and Steve Holland in Washington, D.C., Steve Gorman in Salmon, Idaho, and Irene Klotz in Murphy, North Carolina; Writing by Frank McGurty and Joseph Ax; Editing by Bill Trott)
+(Additional reporting by Jane Ross in Depoe Bay, Oregon; Brian Snyder and Elly Park in Carbondale, Illinois; Ian Simpson and Steve Holland in Washington, D.C.; Steve Gorman in Salmon, Idaho; Irene Klotz in Murphy, North Carolina; and Taylor Harris in New York; Writing by Joseph Ax and Frank McGurty; Editing by Bill Trott and Lisa Shumaker)